BaPSF/bapsflib/docs/hdfmap/mapping.inc.rst

     This is any group inside the :code:`'/Raw data + config/'` group that is associated with a device that controls a plasma probe.
-The recorded data is state data for the plasma probe; for example, probe position, bias, etc.
+The recorded data is state data for the plasma probe; for example, probe position, bias, driving frequency, etc.

 **data run sequence**
-    This is the :code:`/Raw data + config/Data run sequence/'` group that records the run sequence (operation sequence) of the LaPD DAQ controller.
+    This is the :code:`/Raw data + config/Data run sequence/'` group which records the run sequence (operation sequence) of the LaPD DAQ controller.

 **unknown**
-    This is any group or dataset in :code:`'/'`, :code:`'/MSI/'`, or :code:`'/Raw data + config/'` groups that is not known by :class:`~bapsflib.lapdhdf.hdfmapper.hdfMap`.
+    This is any group or dataset in :code:`'/'`, :code:`'/MSI/'`, or :code:`'/Raw data + config/'` groups that is not known by :class:`~bapsflib.lapdhdf.hdfmapper.hdfMap` or is unsuccessfully
+    mapped.

 Basic Usage
 -----------